tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 ## Using the TLS Connection

-Remote attestation in this document takes place in the context of a TLS handshake, and the TLS connection remains valid following this process.
-This TLS connection should be handled with care, since both Client and Server must agree that attestation completed successfully before sending data to or receiving data from the attested party.
+Remote attestation in this document occurs within the context of a TLS handshake, and the TLS connection remains valid after this process.
+Care must be taken when handling this TLS connection, as both the client and server must agree that remote attestation was successfully completed before exchanging data with the attested party.

 Session resumption presents special challenges since it happens at the TLS level, which is not aware of the application-level Authenticator.
 The application (or the modified TLS library) must ensure that a resumed session has already completed remote attestation before the session can be used normally, and race conditions are possible.

 ## Evidence Freshness

-The Evidence presented in this protocol is obviously only valid as of the time it is generated and presented.
+The evidence presented in this protocol is valid only at the time it is generated and presented.
 To ensure that the attested peer remains in a secure state, remote attestation must be re-initiated periodically.
-With the current protocol, this requires a new handshake to be started.
+With the current protocol, this requires a new post-handshake authentication protocol run to be started.

 # IANA Considerations

-TBD: IANA registration for registering new certificate formats.
+TBD: Request a new entry in the "TLS Certificate Types" to carry a CMW.

 --- back

 # Acknowledgements

-Add your name here.
+We would like to thank Paul Howard, Ionut Mihalcea, and Yogesh Deshpande for their input.